Moisés Rodríguez

-Moisés Rodríguez Laínez (born 2 April 1997), commonly known as just Moi, is a Spanish footballer who plays for CF Villanovense as a centre-back.
+Moisés Rodríguez Laínez (born 2 April 1997), commonly known as just Moi, is a Spanish footballer who plays for Segunda Federación club Xerez as a centre-back.

 Club career

 Born in Los Palacios y Villafranca, Seville, Andalusia, Moi joined Cádiz CF midway through the 2015–16 season, after already having made his senior debut with La Liara Balompié in the regional leagues.
 In 2016, after finishing his formation, he was promoted to the reserves also in the lower leagues.

 Moi subsequently became a regular starter for the Amarillos, helping the B's with two promotions in 2017 and 2019.
 On 5 August 2019, he renewed his contract with the club until 2021.

 Moi made his first team debut on 20 July 2020, coming on as a first-half substitute for the injured Marc Baró in a 0–1 home loss against Albacete Balompié in the Segunda División.